javud/nolingo/README.md

 - **Javid U.** - Frontend Developer.
 Worked on creating fluid animations, clean responsive design, and mobile compatability.
 Defined API endpoints in server.py and fetched information using React's fetch API.
 - **Syed M.** - Project Manager.
 Created workflow plans, held team meetings, managed ideas and testing for the app.
 Assisted Javid with frontend development.
 - **Fatima J.** - Backend Developer.
 Worked on defining the classes and methods for the key data structures used in the project (tries & priority queues).
+Added images for categories, adjectives, and prepositions.

 ---